-The first consideration was the location.
-Structurally, it couldn’t be somewhere where we get a lot of water and ice, since this contributes to the earth shifting (frost heaves) in our subarctic spring.
+Structurally, our greenhouse couldn’t be somewhere where we get a lot of water and ice, since this contributes to the earth shifting (frost heaves) in our subarctic spring.
 We picked one of the drier spots on our property and one that doesn’t seem to shift significantly over time.

 The second was how the structure could potentially fit in to our rough “master plan” for our property.
 In our “master plan” we have a large, 40×60 garden, fenced in with 12 foot fences, where a greenhouse or two might be.
-The structure could stay where it is, or be moved to a final location later.
+The structure could stay where it is, or be moved to that final location, later.